Friday 10th January

-Train 14865 pulled into Jodphur Junction at 11.55pm – 6 hrs and 5 mins late.
-As we stumbled off armed with our bags we heard the words we were waiting for ‘Karen Hamilton welcome to Jodphur’, Chhotaram was waiting for us- phew!
-We walked thru the station, ducking and weaving thru bodies sleeping- clearly delayed trains are very common in India.
+Train 14865 pulled into Jodhpur Junction at 11.55pm – 6 hrs and 5 mins late.
+As we stumbled off armed with our bags we heard the words we were waiting for ‘Karen Hamilton?
+Welcome to Jodhpur’, Chhotaram was waiting for us- phew!
+We walked through the station, we had to duck and weave around the bodies of people sleeping on the floor waiting on the next train- clearly delays are very common in India.

-We jumped into Chhotaram’s jeep and we were greeted also by his farther.
-Wrapped in blankets on the back of the open air ex army jeep we took the 20km roller coaster safari to our home.
-As soon as we arrived we knew instantly the journey had been worth while, welcomed by Chhotaram’s mother we were both given friendship bracelets and bindi This was true India.
-Even although it was almost 1 am, the family made us tea and a very late dinner of home made millet bread, vegetable curry.
-Yum, the rupee room had competition.
-We sat around the kitchen chatting and eating.By 1.30 am out next few days were taken care of, relax, village safari and Jodphur city sights.
+We jumped into Chhotaram’s jeep and we were greeted by his father who had accompanied him Wrapped in blankets on the back of the open air ex-army jeep we took the 20km roller coaster journey to our new home.
+As soon as we arrived we knew instantly the long ordeal had been worth while, we were welcomed by Chhotaram’s mother who pressed friendship bracelets and bindi upon us.
+This was a true Indian welcome.

 We were shown our room, a basic but cute hut with everything we needed- lots of blankets for the cold night’s of Rajasthan.